 My Christmas tree sales video on YouTube.

-Update: All in all 339 trees were sold and one was stolen from the lot.
+In 2018, all in all 339 trees were sold and one was stolen from the lot.
 We raised over $8000 for student scholarships and want to thank all of customers for their support!

 My two new favorite contemporary Christmas movies, “Christmas Again” and “White Reindeer” sad but optimistic views on the holiday.
 Try to get your hands on these two great indie films.